 You will also find that a lot of people in Baskin work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.

-Being a small village, Baskin does not have a public transit system used by locals to get to and from work.
+Baskin is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Baskin in 2022 was $25,656, which is middle income relative to Louisiana, and low income relative to the rest of the US.
 This equates to an annual income of $102,624 for a family of four.
 However, Baskin contains both very wealthy and poor people as well.